Raw carrot gives this filling and healthy Carrot Cake Chia Seed Pudding a boost of nutrition and a beautiful, natural color.

 If you end up trying out this Carrot Cake Chia Seed Pudding, I’d love to hear about it!
-Leave a comment or take a picture and post it on Instagram with the hashtag #theconscientiouseater!
+Leave a comment or take a picture and post it on Instagram and tag @theconscientiouseater so I can see it!

 - Blend the milk, carrots, dates, vanilla bean, and spices in a high speed blender until smooth.